lntk/Karyotyping/README.md

-Implementing some algorithms to automate karyotyping.
+- Implement some algorithms to automate karyotyping.
+- Develop a Window application that receives a photograph of chromosomes (distributed randomly), then performing chromosome extraction and classification.